Baltimore Workman’s Comp Attorney practicing throughout the State of Maryland

 Maryland law specifies how much a workmans compensation attorney may charge clients.
 Most notably, there is no way for an attorney to charge an injured worker in advance of performing work.
 Otherwise stated it is illegal and unethical for any work injury lawyer in Maryland to get an upfront payment.

-Workmans comp lawyers work on a contingency basis which means they get paid only after money is recovered for the client.
-The attorney will pay upfront costs which often include paying for medical records, and preparing exhibits and witnesses.
+Baltimore Workmans comp lawyers Andrew M. Rodabaugh will work on a contingency basis which means he gets paid only after money is recovered for the client.
+Mr. Rodabaugh will pay upfront costs which often include paying for medical records, and preparing exhibits and witnesses.
 Once money is recovered the attorney can request a fee.

 Attorneys can request a fee of up to 20% of the money recovered on cases that go to a permanency hearing.
 For hearings on back lost wages (ttd benefits) an attorney can request a fee of 10% of the money recovered.
 Hearings to recover vocational rehabilitation payments the workman’s comp attorney may also request a fee of 10% out of back payments recovered.